balena-io/docs/pages/runtime/runtime.md

 ## Public Device URLS

 Resin.io currently exposes port 80 for web forwarding.
-To enable web forwarding on a specific device, navigate to the device's **actions** tab on the resin.io dashboard and select the `Enable a public url for this device` checkbox.
+To enable web forwarding on a specific device, navigate to the device's **actions** tab on the resin.io dashboard and select the `Enable a public URL for this device` checkbox.
 For more information about device URLS you can head over to the [Device Management Page](/management/devices#enable-public-device-url)

 ![Enable device url](/img/screenshots/device-url-new.png)

-Running a server listening on port 80 with public device url enabled will allow you to serve content from the device to the world.
-Here is an example of an [express.js][expressjs-link] server which will serve to the devices url.
+Running a server listening on port 80 with public device URL enabled will allow you to serve content from the device to the world.
+Here is an example of an [express.js][expressjs-link] server which will serve to the devices URL.

 ```javascript
 var express = require('express')